 The term doctor shopping refers to the practice of visiting multiple doctors in order to acquire a larger number of prescription medications.
 It often happens when a person runs out of a prescription too soon because they are taking more than expected.
 When this is a medication such as a painkiller, it may be due to addiction.
-If you are engaging in opioid abuse, Solution Based Treatment can offer help and support.
+If you are engaging in opioid abuse, Solution Based Treatment can offer prescription drug help and support.

 Why Do People Engage in Doctor Shopping?